dogweather/forkful/content/en/python/strings/deleting-characters-matching-a-pattern.md

 print(no_vowels)  # Output: "Hll, Wrld!
 1234"
 ```

-### A custom function I wrote
+### My custom function

-I do this frequently enough that I refactored it into this `delete()` function.
+I do this frequently enough that I refactored it into this simple `delete()` function.
 It's also a good demonstration of [doctests](https://docs.python.org/3/library/doctest.html):

 ```python
 def delete(string: str, regex: str) -> str: